rrcobb/backgammon/Readme.md

 - so nice to refactor under test
 - hopefully, refactoring will enable some isolation of hotspots so that we can speed up more carefully

+- refactor doesn't seem to have slowed things down a ton... but it's not that precise.

 Benchmarking.
 Additional speedups.

 Further speedups: